gardener/gardener/docs/concepts/gardenlet.md

 > kubelet bootstrapping process.
 More information:
 > [Kubelet's TLS bootstrapping](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/).

-If you don't want to run this bootstrap process you can create a `kubeconfig` pointing to the garden cluster for the gardenlet yourself, and use field `gardenClientConnection.kubeconfig` in the gardenlet configuration to share it with the gardenlet.
+If you don't want to run this bootstrap process, you can create a `kubeconfig` pointing to the garden cluster for the gardenlet yourself, and use the field `gardenClientConnection.kubeconfig` in the gardenlet configuration to share it with the gardenlet.

-## Gardenlet Certificate Rotation
+## gardenlet Certificate Rotation

 The certificate used to authenticate the gardenlet against the API server has a certain validity based on the configuration of the garden cluster (`--cluster-signing-duration` flag of the `kube-controller-manager` (default `1y`)).

-> If your garden cluster is of at least Kubernetes v1.22 then you can also configure the validity for the client certificate by specifying `.gardenClientConnection.kubeconfigValidity.validity` in the gardenlet's component configuration.
+> If your garden cluster is of at least Kubernetes v1.22, then you can also configure the validity for the client certificate by specifying `.gardenClientConnection.kubeconfigValidity.validity` in the gardenlet's component configuration.
 > Note that changing this value will only take effect when the kubeconfig is rotated again (it is not picked up immediately).
-> The minimum validity is `10m` (that's what is enforced by the `CertificateSigningRequest` API in Kubernetes which is used by gardenlet).
+> The minimum validity is `10m` (that's what is enforced by the `CertificateSigningRequest` API in Kubernetes which is used by the gardenlet).

-By default, after about 70-90% of the validity expired, the gardenlet tries to automatically replace the current certificate with a new one (certificate rotation).
+By default, after about 70-90% of the validity has expired, the gardenlet tries to automatically replace the current certificate with a new one (certificate rotation).

 > You can change these boundaries by specifying `.gardenClientConnection.kubeconfigValidity.autoRotationJitterPercentage{Min,Max}` in the gardenlet's component configuration.

-To use certificate rotation, you need to specify the secret to store the `kubeconfig` with the rotated certificate in field `.gardenClientConnection.kubeconfigSecret` of the gardenlet [component configuration](#component-configuration).
+To use a certificate rotation, you need to specify the secret to store the `kubeconfig` with the rotated certificate in the field `.gardenClientConnection.kubeconfigSecret` of the gardenlet [component configuration](#component-configuration).

-### Rotate certificates using bootstrap `kubeconfig`
+### Rotate Certificates Using Bootstrap `kubeconfig`

 If the gardenlet created the certificate during the initial TLS Bootstrapping using the Bootstrap `kubeconfig`, certificates can be rotated automatically.